For questions specific to the admissions process, please see our Admissions FAQ page.

 Student and faculty safety is our highest priority at Thales Academy.
 All doors at our campuses are electronically locked at all times.
 Visitors may enter through the front door after being buzzed in, and must check in at the office before being allowed entry to the school.
 All campuses are outfitted with continually monitored security cameras located throughout all areas of the school.
 All campuses practice monthly school-wide fire and code red drills.

-One of the elements parents love most about Thales is our commitment to parent/teacher communication.
+One of the elements parents love most about Thales Academy is our commitment to parent/teacher communication.
 In the lower grades, communication is frequent, with student folders, emails, phone calls, notes to parents, classroom websites, newsletters, and parent/teacher conferences informing families of school events and individual student progress.
 In the upper grades, students are expected to organize necessary information on their own, but families also receive frequent emails and newsletters as well as a mid-year parent/teacher conference.
 At all grade levels, academic grades, homework assignments, and classroom specific information is distributed via Canvas, our learning management system.
 Families may log in at any time to view academic progress through the year.
 In cases of inclement weather or emergencies, information is distributed via social media, text, and Canvas.
 All parent inquiries receive a prompt and thorough response, usually within 24 hours.

 How is bullying handled at Thales Academy?